erendemirel/garde/docs/INSTALLATION.md

    ```

 2. **Review development configuration (Optional)**
-   - Check `dev.secrets` for default secrets.
-Permissions and groups are now managed via SQLite database (automatically initialized with sample data).
+   - There are two types of things to configure.
+Secrets, permissions and groups.
+On dev, secrets are managed via `dev.secrets` file which is already populated with default values, permissions and groups are managed via an built-in SQLLite database, and requires no configuration.
    - Modify as needed for your environment.
-The easiest way for this is:
+The easiest way to learn about secrets and permission system is:
        - **For secrets:** Following the comments inside `dev.secrets` file,
-       - **For configurations:** Seeing [Example Configuration Files](#example-configuration-files) for example JSONs, and following [Permission and Group Management](https://github.com/erendemirel/garde/blob/master/docs/API_INTEGRATION_GUIDE.md#5-permission-and-group-management) section in integration guide to understand how they work and how to structure the JSONs.
+       - **For permission and group system:** Following [Permission and Group Management](https://github.com/erendemirel/garde/blob/master/docs/API_INTEGRATION_GUIDE.md#5-permission-and-group-management) section in integration guide to understand how they work.
 You can also have a look at this section in [Key Concepts](https://github.com/erendemirel/garde/tree/master?tab=readme-ov-file#security-without-role-paradoxes) to have the bigger picture.

-> [!TIP]
-> Both permission and group systems are optional.
-Remove the JSON files from `/configs` to disable them.
-When disabled, only the superuser maintains full access

 3. **Start the development stack**
    ```bash